Academic Curriculum

 Core Courses

-SEDV 615 explores the integration of economic, social, and environmental aspects in Environmental Impact Assessment (EIA).
+SEDV 615 focuses on the principles and professional practice of environmental impact assessment, with specific application to energy development projects.
 Topics will cover the following: basic principles, history and development of EIA, legal, institutional and theoretical frameworks, processes including environmental inventory, prediction of impacts, mitigation and management, monitoring and evaluation, methodologies, document preparation, management problems in impact assessment, EIA processes used in other countries, cumulative impacts, strategic environmental assessment, international EIA issues, and regulatory components of EIA.

 Elective Topics